machanic/MetaAdvDet/README.md

 Additional experiment results are listed in Sec.
 5 of the paper.

 # Download Trained Model Files
-I have uploaded all the trained model files into the cloud disk drive, which is located at https://cloud.tsinghua.edu.cn/d/e14a4d2b47294e8c8e30/
+I have uploaded all the trained model files and experimental results data files into the cloud disk drive, which is located at [Tsinghua Cloud Disk](https://cloud.tsinghua.edu.cn/d/d98471b4d050407c9a7d/).